 Now, before you start flaming me and sending nasty emails complaining about me, let me explain my statement.

 Guns are a part of the problem in these all too common mass shootings, they are not THE problem.

-The reality is, the gun is the easiest, most lethal, and effective way to kill a bunch of people in a short period of time.
+The reality is, that the gun is the easiest, most lethal, and most effective way to kill a bunch of people in a short period of time.
 The average, untrained (or minimally trained) person would not be able to do this much damage with a knife or a bat.
 It could happen with explosives, but that requires a certain level of knowledge and resources.
 It is also easier to blow yourself up in your garage bomb lab than it is to shoot yourself.